Red ATB: Paceña de Television (1984–1987)

 Once the trauma of the start of broadcasts had passed, the following Monday the 22nd, Paceña de Televisión settled in a building on Romecín Campos street in San Jorge and began broadcasting from there.
 Paceña's daily broadcasts began at 3 in the afternoon and the broadcast closed at midnight.
 On Saturdays channel 9 broadcast from 5 in the afternoon until midnight and on Sundays it had two broadcasts: a morning one at 10:00 p.m. and another evening at 3:00 p.m. closing at midnight.

 Among the first programs of Paceña de Televisión, the relevant shows were: Blanco y Negro, Tres son Multitud and Los Magnificos.
 The telenovelas El Rafa and La Mestiza served to fill the programming slots of the first few months.
 Also notable are Lalo LaFaye as host of a game show, Óscar Peña Franco as press director and Johnny Nogales, host of the main newscast called Nueva Imagen.

 In 1985, due to the emergence of more private TV channels, Paceña de Televisión had to start broadcasting earlier.
 From Monday to Friday from noon to midnight.
 On Saturdays from 9:00 a.m. and on Sundays at the same time.
 Paceña moved to new studios on Avenida 6 de Agosto next to Rimpolio, a company that sells furniture.
 The new TV studios gave more space to the channel's productions and Vicky Suazo and Miguel Maldonado joined the group of presenters with Clip Show in the afternoons.
 Paceña's studio was set up in a building that was adapted as a TV studio, but it did not meet the international specifications for television.

 That year the broadcast of the Viña del Mar Festival also began, and the new transmitter was inaugurated, reaching 1 kilowatt of power.

 In 1985, the alliance with Millicom International was also consolidated, for the deployment of its own microwave network, which would later become the Red Nacional.

-In the general elections of 1985, Paceña de Televisión formed a chain with Cruceña de Televisión and Cochabambina de Televisión called the Red Tricolor and it was the first time that personal computers were used to do the count of the votes.
-In the same way, Paceña began the broadcast of Cine Trasnoche on Saturdays at midnight, which meant a good rating for him.
+In the general elections of 1985, Paceña de Televisión formed a network with Cruceña de Televisión and Cochabambina de Televisión called Red Tricolor and it was the first time that personal computers were used to do the count of the votes.
+In the same way, Paceña began the broadcast of Cine Trasnoche on Saturdays at midnight, which had good ratings for the station.

-In 1986 Paceña made his first major broadcast of sporting events by broadcasting the Mexico 86 World Cup under the leadership of the Echavarría brothers.
+In 1986 Paceña made its first major broadcast of sporting events by broadcasting the FIFA World Cup held in Mexico under the leadership of the Echavarría brothers.
 At the end of that year, those responsible for channel 9 issued a press release in which they notified their clients and viewers that the Red Nacional would begin in May in the cities of Oruro and Cochabamba.